2020-2021 General Plan Update

 The community must develop an effective General Plan.
 Because the Plan reflects the community vision, important issues and opportunities facing the community must be discussed and debated.
 To ensure a fully-vetted plan that meets the needs and expectations of the community at-large, Scottsdale’s General Plan is updated with citizen, city board and commission and City Council input.

 Under the direction of the City Manager, and as approved by City Council, a thirteen (13) member General Plan Update Citizen Review Committee (CRC) was formed to update the Scottsdale General Plan.
 The CRC was a group made up of representatives from each of the city boards and commissions that has related content in the General Plan.
 Throughout most of 2020, the CRC reviewed and updated General Plan, utilizing the 2014 Task Force recommended draft 2035 General Plan as the baseline plan to complete such.
-The draft 2035 General Plan, as modified and approved by the CRC, is now available for public review and comment, within the Phase 4 portion of the update process noted above.

 The draft 2035 General Plan was created by a 25-member, council-appointed, citizen Task Force over the course of two years (2012-2014) – including 32 public meetings.
 The draft plan retains a large amount of content from the 2001 General Plan.
 The 2035 draft General Plan process included extensive citywide public outreach (2014-2016), such as community workshops, open house events, online engagement, and meetings with individuals and community groups.
 The 2035 draft plan was vetted throughout the community and through city boards and commissions.
 It has yet to be presented for recommendation by the Planning Commission or adoption by City Council at public hearings.
 Consequently, the draft plan was reviewed by the Citizen Review Committee to ensure the plan content is still relevant today, before being released to the community for final consideration by citizens, city boards and commissions, and City Council.